ammirato/active_vision_dataset_processing/README.md

 With this code, you can:

 1. Get an iterable data structure that gives images and bounding box labels
-2. Use the data structure to crop boxses for classification
+2. Use the data structure to crop boxes for classification
-3. Apply pre-defined and custom transfroms to the images and labels
+3. Apply pre-defined and custom transforms to the images and labels

 #Visualizations